Northampton Town F.C.: 1970s and 80s

 In 1970, they lost 8–2 to Manchester United in the FA Cup fifth round.
 Six of the goals conceded were scored by George Best, who received the match ball (signed by Northampton players) as a reward for his performance.
 For the first time since becoming a league side the club had to apply for re-election in 1971, they finished the most favoured club with 49 votes.
 In the 1974–75 season, future England International Phil Neal was sold, after 200 games in all competitions for the Cobblers, Liverpool bought Neal for a then club record of £65,000, whilst playing in the same side of another future England International, John Gregory.
-Finally during the 1975–76 season, the club finished 2nd in Division Four and were promoted behind champions Lincoln City.
-They did this without losing a home game and having every regular player scored during the season, including the goalkeeper, Alan Starling, who netted from a penalty in the penultimate home game against Hartlepool United.
-In 1976–77, the club were relegated back to Division Four, the season started with ex-Manchester United assistant manager, Pat Crerand in charge, however he resigned in the new year.
-No new manager was appointed, instead a committee was formed consisting of the chairman, the coach and three senior players.
-Prior to the start of the 1979–80 season, George Reilly was sold to Cambridge United for a then record of £165,000, he had been the club's top scorer for the previous two seasons.
+Finally during the 1975–76 season, the club finished second in Division Four and were promoted behind champions Lincoln City.
+They did this without losing a home game and having every regular player score during the season, including the goalkeeper, Alan Starling, who netted from a penalty in the penultimate home game against Hartlepool.
+In 1976–77, the club were relegated back to Division Four.
+The season started with ex-Manchester United assistant manager, Paddy Crerand in charge; however, he resigned in the new year.
+No new manager was appointed and instead a committee was formed consisting of the chairman, the coach and three senior players.
+Prior to the start of the 1979–80 season, George Reilly was sold to Cambridge United for a then-club record of £165,000 (he had been the club's top scorer for the previous two seasons).